-- The computer's power is on. - The card is installed correctly. - The AAUI-compatible transceiver is connected to your card correctly. - The network cable is in good condition and attached to the AAUI-compatible transceiver correctly. - Your Ethernet network is working properly-no one else is having problems with the network.
+- The computer's power is on. - The card is installed correctly. - The T-connector is locked to your card. - The network cable is in good condition and locked to the T-connector. - If your computer is on either end of the network, be sure that a terminator is locked to the T-connector. - Your Ethernet network is working properly-no one else is having problems with the network.